GoogleCloudPlatform/document-intake-accelerator/README.md

 [//]: # (- Enable Google auth provider, and select Project support email to your admin’s email.
 Leave the Project public-facing name as-is.
 Then click Save.)
 - Go to Settings > Authorized domain, add the following to the Authorized domains:
   - Web App Domain (e.g. adp-dev.cloudpssolutions.com) - or skip this step if you do not have a custom domain.
-  - API endpoint IP address (from kubectl describe ingress | grep Address)
+  - API endpoint IP address (Reserved External IP address)
 - Go to Project Overview > Project settings, you will use this info in the next step.
 - In the codebase, open up microservices/adp_ui/.env in an Editor (e.g. VSCode), and change the following values accordingly.
   - REACT_APP_BASE_URL
     - `https://<your_domain_name>` The custom Web App Domain that you added in the previous step.
 Make sure to use `https`
-    - Alternatively, you can use the API Domain IP Address (Ingress), e.g. http://123.123.123.123 (not https)
+    - Alternatively, you can use the API Domain IP Address (Ingress), Reserved External IP address e.g. http://123.123.123.123 (not https)
   - REACT_APP_FIREBASE_API_KEY - Web API Key
   - REACT_APP_FIREBASE_AUTH_DOMAIN - $PROJECT_ID.firebaseapp.com
   - REACT_APP_STORAGE_BUCKET - $PROJECT_ID.appspot.com